Sh8m/FLASK-DEV-Container/README.md

 # Flask Book API DEV Container Modul 169 BBZBL-IT

 This project is a Flask-based REST API for managing a collection of books.
 It supports operations to create, read, update, and delete books stored in a SQLite database.
 The application is containerized using Docker.
+Flask web application that manages a collection of books.
+The application is containerized using Docker, which allows us to package the application and its dependencies into a single image that can run anywhere.
+We want to make sure that an initial book is added to our collection when the application starts.
 ## Table of Contents

 1. [Requirements](#requirements)